sapori-saperi

 Each millstone has its own paddle wheel dipping into the millstream below it.

-We drive along the beautiful Turrite River valley to Fabbriche, where Domenico reverses the car up to the door of the mill.
+Having harvested, dried and cleaned our chestnuts, we drive along the beautiful Turrite River valley to Fabbriche, where Domenico reverses the car up to the door of the mill.
 We enter onto the welcoming warm upper floor of the mill.
 The miller keeps two wood-fired stoves burning to maintain a low humidity and prevent the chestnuts from re-hydrating and squashing into a paste when they’re ground.
 By now Marco has arrived too, and he and Domenico carry in the sacks on their shoulders and pile them onto a large set of scales with weights that the miller slides along the balance arms.
 Each sack weighs about 40 kg (88 lb).

 Picture